Our team brings together a unique blend of expertise in media production, arts and culture, international conflict

 Regularly invited as a keynote speaker and commentator on women’s empowerment and the role of media in social change, Honey has appeared at the UN General Assembly, United Nations Foundation, GCSP, U.S. National Press Corps, Foreign Service Institute, U.S. Institute of Peace, among many others.

 Between 2013 and 2018 as a Princeton in Latin America Fellow and Rotary Peace Fellow, Lindsey worked overseas in South Africa with the Institute for Justice and Reconciliation and University of Cape Town School of Dance, at the Arias Foundation alongside the former president of Costa Rica, and in Sweden with the Stockholm International Peace Research Institute (SIPRI).
-Throughout this work, she researched, promoted, and spoke publicly on the strategic use of creative arts and media in peacebuilding, including at institutions such as the Middlebury Institute for International Studies, Georgetown University, Rotary International, the Swiss Development Cooperation Agency, and more.
+Throughout this work, she promoted the strategic use of creative arts and media in peacebuilding, including at institutions such as the Middlebury Institute for International Studies, Georgetown University, Rotary International, the Swiss Development Cooperation Agency, and more.

 Lindsey is originally from Los Angeles, California and holds an M.S. in Peace and Conflict Research from Uppsala University in Sweden and a B.S. in Foreign Service from Georgetown University.

 Iyad Kallas is an independent France-based project manager, researcher, consultant, social entrepreneur and trainer.
 He specializes in civil society influence, migration and refugees, inclusion programs, as well as media and communication projects.
 He co-founded and co-manages "Vision" (community development NGO) and SouriaLi (independent advocacy grassroots media) where he currently coordinates pro-impact activities with an international network of experts in the exile, advocating culturally-sensitive empowerment projects for the grassroots and start-ups, socially-responsible communication for development, and fostering international sociopolitical awareness of regional and geopolitical marginalized issues through social actions, media, art and cultural presence.